daormar/thot/README.md

 Installation
 ------------
 To install Thot, first you need to install the autotools (autoconf, autoconf-archive, and automake packages in Ubuntu).
+If you are planning to use Thot on a Windows platform, you also need to install the Cygwin environment.

-Once the autotools are available, you can proceed with the installation of Thot by following the next sequence of steps:
+Once the autotools are available (as well as Cygwin if required), you can proceed with the installation of Thot by following the next sequence of steps:

  1. Obtain the package using git: